 If you are interested in finding out more about bell ringing then visit the following website:

 For further information

-Please contact the Tower Captain, Richard Cross, to arrange a visit and practical session.
+Please contact the Tower Captain, Richard Jones, to arrange a visit and practical session.

 Practice night ringing at St Joseph’s is Thursday 7.00-8.30pm.